 - Through Internet Charity Contributions, we collect and donate charity funds using the two methods of Yahoo!
 Wallet (purchase of wallpaper) and Yahoo!
 Points.
-The following is the new solicitation for contributions on our Internet Charity Contributions site during the quarter: - NGO Peace Winds Japan's Peace Water 2009-Water for Peace in Afghanistan Campaign"
+The following are the new solicitations for contributions on our Internet Charity Contributions site during the quarter: - Non-profit organization (NPO) Japan Platform's support activities "Emergency Relief Funds for the Sumatra Earthquake and the Philippines Flood Victims." - NPO Plan Japan's "School Supplies for Vietnam Children in Vietnam's Mountainous Region!" - NPO EXPO 2005 Aichi Volunteer Center's "Support the Activities of Make a CHANGE Day."